ivanklee86/ci-python/README.md

 Then:
 ```
-docker exec -it cm sh
+docker exec -it cp sh
 ```